RaphaelIT7/gmod-holylib/docs/luapack.md

 Clientside Lua is in every player's join path, so this has the highest practical blast radius in the module.
 Engine interfaces, exported names, and init ordering can drift between GMod branches; stage every engine update and retain the kill switch.

 This feature does not change the pack body delivery channel, does not use `sv_allowdownload`, and does not add a netchannel body fallback.
 Tiny READY and autorefresh metadata messages are control-plane only.
-CDN reachability, overseas edge behavior, TTL, purge, and origin upload policy remain outside the module.
+CDN reachability, overseas edge behavior, and origin policy remain operator concerns; the ingest TTL header is advisory and only endpoints that explicitly implement it perform remote housekeeping.

 See [the clean-room functional analysis](luapack-gluapack-re.md) for evidence and open runtime questions.